clusterlink-net/clusterlink/design-proposals/policy-attributes.md

 ### Workload Attributes

 If we assume the following are true:
 - Replies from Kubernetes API server can be trusted;
 - authentication/authorization is correctly configured on the Kubernetes API server; and
 - users are isolated in their own namespaces

-then the following attributes can be used to identify a workload within a Site:
+then the following attributes can be used to identify a workload (K8s Pod) within a Site:
 - K8s namespace
+- Other metadata fields, including
-- K8s labels
+  - Pod labels
+  - Pod name?
+  - Owner reference
+- Pod Spec fields, including
+  - Service Account
+  - Image name

+> ZN: How should we set Image name if the Pod runs multiple containers?

 As users are isolated in their own namespaces, it is not possible for an attacker to provision resources in arbitrary namespaces and impersonate another workload.
-Labels, then, are used to differentiate between the different workloads within the namespace.
+Labels, then, can be used to differentiate between the different workloads within the namespace.
 Assuming they are configured correctly by the workload owner, this should be sufficient to uniquely specify workloads safely.
+ However, functional attributes, such as image name or its Service Account, might be handy as well.

 ### Service Attributes

 Service attributes are set (or retrieved) when a Service is exported.
 Remote gateways become aware of the Service attributes when a service is first imported.
-If multiple bindings exist for an Import, All bound Services must have fully matching attribute set.
+If multiple bindings exist for an Import, all bound Services must have fully matching attribute set.
 A binding is declined when there is a mismatch between a first and later binding.
-Ideally, the management layer will ensure all gateways importing the same service, will see an identical set of attributes. this also favors that Services and Service attributes are set by the user in a central place and get distributed via management layer.
+Ideally, the management layer will ensure all gateways importing the same service, will see an identical set of attributes.
+This also favors that Services and Service attributes are set by the user in a central place and get distributed via management layer.
  The exact definition is out of scope of this design.